Edmonton Transit Service: Metro LRT

 Construction on phase one of the Metro Line extension, which includes a permanent NAIT station and station for the Blatchford community on the old City Centre Airport property, started in mid-2020.
-NAIT station current is located north of Princess Elizabeth Avenue, on the south side of the institute's swimming pool and hockey arena (S) wing.
+The temporary NAIT station is north of Princess Elizabeth Avenue, on the south side of the institute's swimming pool and hockey arena (S) wing.

 Valley Line

 The Valley Line will run for 27 km from Mill Woods through downtown Edmonton to Lewis Farms, with 25 stops.
-The 11-station segment from Mill Woods to 102 Street in downtown, known as "Valley Line Southeast", will be constructed first, beginning in 2016 and finishing by 2021.
-Construction for phase two of the project, dubbed "Valley Line West", is expected to start in 2021.
-Preparation work for the second phase, including property surveys, utility relocation, and land acquisition, is already underway.
 Unlike the existing LRT, the Valley Line will run primarily at grade in the centre median of city streets, connecting to the Capital and Metro lines at Churchill station.
-The line will cost $1.8 billion, with $800 million coming from the City of Edmonton, $600 million from Alberta, and $400 million from the federal government.
-A public–private partnership was established between the City of Edmonton and a private contractor to build and operate the east portion of the line.
+The 11-station segment from Mill Woods to 102 Street in downtown, known as "Valley Line Southeast", was constructed first, beginning in 2016 and finishing in 2023.
+The southeast section cost $1.8 billion, with $800 million coming from the City of Edmonton, $600 million from Alberta, and $400 million from the federal government.
+A public–private partnership was established between the City of Edmonton and a private contracted group named "TransEd Partners" to build and operate the southeast portion of the line.

-Long-range LRT plans

-City council in the past has looked at creating long range transportation plans that include the LRT reaching St. Albert to the northwest, Lewis Estates in the west (with West Edmonton Mall en route), the Edmonton International Airport and Leduc to the south, Mill Woods in the southeast, and Fort Saskatchewan to the northeast.
+Construction for phase two of the project, dubbed "Valley Line West", was started in 2022.
+In 2020, the City of Edmonton selected a P3 named "Marigold Infrastructure Partners" to build the western section of the Valley Line, and preparation work, such as the relocation of underground utilities and clearing of land along the route, began.
+Construction of the line formally commenced on 27 May 2022, and it is expected to be completed in 2028.